 - Carter imitating Michael Jackson, which is done at least once in all three films.

 - In the outtakes of 2, Chris Tucker, in character as Carter, keeps addressing Jackie Chan as "Jackie" instead of "Lee."
+In the final outtake, Don Cheadle eventually has enough.

 - Sequel Goes Foreign: The second movie is set in Hong Kong (at least in Act 1) and the third movie went to Paris.